-The Health Insurance Marketplace opens annually from October 1 through mid-December for people to purchase coverage with an effective date of January 1st of the following year.
-The final date to purchase health care coverage without risking a penalty is March 31st for effective dates up to June 1st.
+The Health Insurance Marketplace opens annually from November 1-January 15 for people to purchase coverage with an effective date of January 1 for the following year.

 Many people are eligible to receive advance premium tax credits (subsidies) if they purchase a health plan through the marketplace.
 An advance premium tax credit is a new tax credit that can lower monthly premium costs beginning the effective date of the policy.